-Students who are new to the state of Florida and are entering Grades 9 -11 must take state required assessments.
-Following registration in the Santa Rosa County school district, these students' transcripts will be reviewed.
+Students who are new to the State of Florida and are entering Grades 9 -11 must take state required assessments.
+Following registration in the Santa Rosa County School District, these students' transcripts will be reviewed.
 Based on assessment scores as well as their grades in reading, writing, mathematics, and science, a determination will be made as to whether any remediation will be necessary.
-As delineated in the district K-12 Comprehensive Research-based Reading Plan, students in Grade 9 and above with no FCAT (2.0) scores should be administered a grade-level fluency screen (GLP) and/or the Scholastic Reading Inventory, or the Florida Assessment for Instruction in Reading (FAIR), if available, to determine if they have reading difficulties.
-Students scoring below grade level on the Scholastic Reading Inventory if available, and/or-FAIR, if available, below 90% on the Grade Level Passage, whose standardized tests are below the 75th percentile will be considered for reading intervention.
+As delineated in the district K-12 Comprehensive Research-based Reading Plan, students in Grade 9 and above with no FCAT (2.0) scores should be administered a grade-level fluency screen and the Scholastic Reading Inventory or the Florida Assessment for Instruction in Reading (FAIR), if available, to determine if they have reading difficulties.
+Students scoring below grade level on the Scholastic Reading Inventory and/or FAIR, if available, whose standardized tests are below the 75th percentile will be considered for reading intervention.
 However, fluency text reading efficiency will be the primary criteria used for deciding the level of intensity in course placement.
 When FAIR scores are available, FAIR Maze assessment will be used to determine fluency text reading efficiency based on targets delineated in the district's approved K-12 Comprehensive Research-based Reading Plan.
 Students entering the 12th grade and are new to the state in Grade 12 are not required to take the Grade 10 FCAT (2.0) Reading if they are able to document approved concordant scores on the SAT or ACT to fulfill graduation requirements.
 A transfer student will take Florida's EOC assessments in Algebra 1, Geometry, and Biology 1 under all circumstances and must pass the EOC in order to earn credit in the course.
 An exception exists if the transfer student passed a statewide, standardized EOC assessment in that course, if administered by the transferring school, or achieved a passing score on the high school statewide assessment required by the state from which the student transferred.
 F.S.
 6A-1.09941